Birth Control: Background and History

 - Birth Control and Eugenics, a History: Through this PBS resource, you can learn more about the uses of birth control as a method for population control within the scope of eugenics and how it related to Margaret Sanger.

 - The Catholic Church and its Views on Birth Control Throughout History: PBS also provides information on the Catholic Church's views on birth control throughout history.

 - Title X of the Public Health Service Act: Learn more about the federal program created under Title X, which funds nonprofits that conduct family planning research and provide family planning services to low-income people.

 Questions About Birth Control Law?
 An Attorney Can Help

-Access to birth control, it's background and history, has taken multiple twists and turns -- and yet, the matter is still controversial and ever-changing.
-If you're facing challenges in your attempt to access birth control, it's important to understand the law.
+Access to birth control has taken multiple twists and turns throughout the history of America, remaining controversial and ever-changing.
+If you're facing challenges in accessing birth control, it's important to understand the law.
 A local family law attorney can help point you in the right direction.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.